nerfstudio-project/nerfstudio/docs/index.md

 - **🤓 Developer Guides**: describes all of the components and additional support we provide to help you construct, train, and debug your NeRFs.
 Learn how to set up a model pipeline, use the viewer, create a custom config, and more.
 - **📚 Reference**: describes each class and function.
 Develop a better understanding of the core of our technology and terminology.
 This section includes descriptions of each module and component in the codebase.

-## Supported Models
+## Supported Methods

-- **Nerfacto**: our defacto NeRF model combines modules focused on quality with modules focused on faster rendering.
+- [**Nerfacto**](https://github.com/nerfstudio-project/nerfstudio/blob/master/nerfstudio/models/nerfacto.py): our defacto NeRF method combines modules focused on quality with modules focused on faster rendering.
 Nerfstudio easily lets us experiment with the best of both worlds!
 - [NeRF](https://www.matthewtancik.com/nerf): Representing Scenes as Neural Radiance Fields for View Synthesis
 - [Instant NGP](https://nvlabs.github.io/instant-ngp/): Instant Neural Graphics Primitives with a Multiresolution Hash Encoding
 - [Mipnerf-360](https://jonbarron.info/mipnerf360/): Unbounded Anti-Aliased Neural Radiance Fields